palantir/osdk-ts/etc/api.report.api.md

     };
     readonly subtract: (...objectSets: ReadonlyArray<CompileTimeMetadata<Q>["objectSet"]>) => this;
     readonly union: (...objectSets: ReadonlyArray<CompileTimeMetadata<Q>["objectSet"]>) => this;
-    // Warning: (ae-forgotten-export) The symbol "DeriveClause" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "DerivedPropertyExtendedObjectDefinition" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)